marcelpetrick/DevNotes/BeenThereSeenThat/20240130_Munich_MLOps_Meetup_6_adesso/README.md

 * Avoid vendor lock-in by designing your architecture like LEGO
 * Contribute to the open-source community, because you can

-# Second Talk - MemeGPT (TODO: add proper title from agenda) <-- check: Unleashing Humor with AI: MemeGPT
+# Talk #2: Unleashing Humor with AI: MemeGPT - Fine-Tuning LLMs for Meme Generation using NVIDIA HGX™ H100 and Intel Gaudi2 - Stefan Ojanen
 * Stefan Ojanen - Director of Product Management at Genesis Cloud
 * How to create memes with LLMs
 * Unleashing humor with AI